 This is Class 3 where our Year 3 and 4 pupils are based in Helvellyn classroom.
 It is taught by Mrs Wadey supported by Mrs Matheson, Mrs Court, Mrs Craggs and Mrs Mason.
 Take a look at the photos below to see our room.

-What will we be learning in the autumn term?
+What are we going to be learning this term?

 Maths: We will focus on number work this term, learning about our number system and place value along with sequences, comparing and rounding.
 We will be exploring a progression of methods of adding and subtracting, multiplying and dividing.
-We will be applying our number skills to estimating and problem solving, money and measures.
+We will be applying our number skills to estimating and problem solving.

-English: We will begin our term with learning and using storytelling techniques linked to Aesop’s Fables like The Fox and the Stork.
-We will be designing puppets and using drama to retell our stories.
-We will then go onto reading books linked to our History topic including Stone Age Boy by Satoshi Katimura and instruction writing with How to wash your woolly mammoth.
-In guided reading sessions we will study a range of texts in more detail.
+English: We will begin our term with traditional storytelling techniques around Aesop’s Fables.
+We will then explore Stone Age Boy by Satoshi Kitamura linked to our history and then an adventure story called The Christmasaurus by Tom Fletcher.
+We will base our writing around these text.
+We will have guided reading sessions twice every week where the children will study a range of texts in detail.
 This term we will have a special focus on learning and practising correct letter formation and joined handwriting.
 Spelling/phonics, punctuation and grammar will be worked on each day in morning tasks and English lessons.

-Science: Animals including humans looking at stages of life, nutrition, skeletons and muscles.
+Science: Animals including humans exploring nutrition, skeletons and muscles, digestion and teeth.

 History: Changes in Britain from the Stone Age to the Iron Age – what changes occurred and how we can find out about this time without written evidence.